bahmutov/code-snippets/README.md

 from [addyosmani/timing.js](https://github.com/addyosmani/timing.js).
 * [local-storage-size.js](local-storage-size.js) - measures size of the strings in the `localStorage`.
-* [expensive-keys.js](expensive-keys.js) - measures how much space individual keys and their values take up in a collection of objects.
+* [expensive-keys.js](expensive-keys.js) - measures how much space individual keys and their values take up in a collection of objects, read [Measuring Space Allocation][measure].

 ### Angular performance